-Your physical therapist will meet you within 24 hours of your total knee replacement surgery (TKR surgery) and start to work on a PT plan.
+Your physical therapist will meet you within 24 hours of your knee TKR surgery and start to work on a PT plan.
 Some of the exercises after total knee replacement (TKR) include:

 You must enlist the help of a physical therapist following your surgery.
 This will help shorten your total knee replacement (TKR) recovery time and help you gain full flexibility and function as soon as possible.
 The physical therapists at BLK Max Hospital will help you get back to routine activities in a gradually phased manner to avoid damaging or injuring the surgical prosthesis while allowing time for the site to heal.

 Your doctor at BLK Max Hospital will recommend the length or duration of physical therapy needed; most patients require at least 4 weeks of formal physical therapy following the surgery.

 Minimally Invasive Total Knee Replacement Surgery(TKR surgery)